TraderStatus.com __________ AM I A TRADER?

 Please note that obtaining "trader status" alone results in no change from the norm for reporting your gains and losses - which is to say, they remain Schedule D capital gains and losses.
 If you wish to obtain Form 4797 ordinary gains and losses you must further elect "mark-to-market" under stringent rules.

-Please note further that once obtaining "trader status" with or without having elected "mark-to-market" that the security trades must still be accounted for by matching purchases and sales on a FIFO basis and listing "each" "matched" "transaction" in a format similar to what is found on IRS Schedule D. This reporting format does not change whether the trader is an individual person, an LLC, or a corporation.
+Please note further that once obtaining "trader status" with or without having elected "mark-to-market" that the security trades must still be accounted for by matching purchases and sales on a FIFO basis (unless "versus purchase" is stated at the time of sale) and listing "each" "matched" "transaction" in a format similar to what is found on IRS Schedule D. This reporting format does not change whether the trader is an individual person, a LLC, or a corporation.

 Individuals and most Individually owned SMLLCs: